lucapette/lucapette.github.com/_drafts/all-i-have-done-wrong-running-a-product-team.markdown

 before.
 While I felt ready on the leadership part, I was afraid of not being able to get up to speed fast enough with the product part.

-Two years passed and I have learned a lot.
-On they way, I made a few crucial mistakes.
+Almost two years passed and I learned a lot.
+On the way, I made a few crucial mistakes.
 Making mistakes is part of the game but I want to focus my attention toward those four or five things that I consider central to product management.
-Sometimes I rethink my personal list of failures in product management and I come to the conclusion most product people have this figured out very well.
+Sometimes I go over my list of failures in product management and I come to the conclusion most product people have this figured out very well.
 It looks like "common sense" to me by now.
-And if I would have to pick just one thing out of those mistakes I am going to share with you, it would be this:
+And if I would have to pick just one thing out of those mistakes I am going to share with you, it would be
+this:

 > Common sense is not so common